|

 sailedaway

-in the ship -,
+in the ship e

-and landed
+and landed HH

 in Spain,

-and then,
+and _ then,

-with many .ta
+with many

 adventures on their journey, made their way

-home to England,.
+home to England..
 Robinson found, to his

 row, that his.